lemachinarbo/RockCommerce-Tutorial/README.md

 ### 2.1.2.
 Add It to the Frontend

 With RockCommerce and its dependencies installed, we're just one step away from using it.
-In your `site/templates/home.php` add this script at the end of the `head` tag:
+In your `site/templates/home.php` add this script at the end of the `head` tag instead of the `<!-- Paste RockCommerce JS here -->` message:

 ```html
 <script